ppy/osu-wiki/news/2024/2024-10-30-osu-world-cup-2024-qualifiers-recap.md

 Kicking off with the top three seeds, among the usual suspects lies a rising star — Australia!
 Known for their consistent top finishes between 5th and 12th place, ::{ flag=AU }:: Australia has come out stronger than ever, achieving an impressive #2 seed this year.
 They join familiar titans, ::{ flag=KR }:: South Korea and ::{ flag=US }:: the United States, who snagged the #1 and #3 seeds, respectively.
 These two teams have been fierce rivals for two years running, and while the U.S. has held the advantage so far, whispers around the community suggest this year could mark a shift in the balance.

 Among the osu!
 World Cup staples, teams like ::{ flag=DE }:: Germany, the ::{ flag=GB }:: United Kingdom, and ::{ flag=HK }:: Hong Kong continue to show up in force, though one notable shock was ::{ flag=PL }:: Poland.
 The former osu!
 World Cup 2017 winning country missed out on a top 10 qualifying placement, despite finishing as #2 seed just last year.
-This year saw several veteran players step down, including #1 Qualifiers performer ::{ flag=PL }:: [maliszewski](https://osu.ppy.sh/users/12408961).
-Now, Poland's new generation, led by the experienced ::{ flag=PL }:: [Rafis](https://osu.ppy.sh/users/2558286), is stepping up to the challenge of maintaining the team's legacy.
+This year saw several veteran players step down, including #1 Qualifiers performer ::{ flag=PL }:: ::maliszewski::{ user-id=12408961 }.
+Now, Poland's new generation, led by the experienced ::{ flag=PL }:: ::Rafis::{ user-id=2558286 }, is stepping up to the challenge of maintaining the team's legacy.

 The biggest buzz came from the battle for the coveted 32nd seed, with ::{ flag=BY }:: Belarus seizing the final spot and edging out fierce underdogs like ::{ flag=UY }:: Uruguay, ::{ flag=MX }:: Mexico, ::{ flag=IT }:: Italy, and ::{ flag=VN }:: Vietnam.
 Each team showed incredible drive and left it all in the lobby, proudly representing their countries.